 - Tingling or numb hands

 The OCD and Anxiety Center in Chicago uses methods such as cognitive behavioral therapy, exposure therapy, and more to help patients prevent panic attacks and overcome agoraphobia.
 Our hands-on approach will work with you to replace anxiety and avoidance with confidence and mental fortitude.
-Contact us to learn more about our treatment options for panic disorder within our practice.
+Contact us to learn more about our treatment options for this condition within our practice.